nextstrain/nextclade/docs/dev/developer-guide.md

    The resulting HTML, CSS and JS files should be available under `packages_rs/nextclade-web/.build/production/web`.

    Production build does not have automatic rebuild and reload.
-You need to do full rebuild.
+You need to do full rebuild on every code change.

    The `yarn prod:serve` command runs Express underneath and it is just an example of a simple (also slow and insecure) local file web server.
-But they can be served by any static file web server or static file hosting service.
+But the produced HTML, CSS and JS files can be served using any static file web server or static file hosting service.
 The official deployment uses AWS S3 + Cloudfront.

 ### Linting (static analysis)